 The surgery usually takes one to two hours to complete.
 Stitches are used to close the incisions, which may also be taped for greater support.
 A gauze bandage may be applied over your breasts to help with healing.

-Working through the incision, Museum District Aesthetic Plastic Surgery will lift your breast tissue and skin to create a pocket, either underneath your chest wall muscle (Submuscular Placement) or directly behind the breast tissue (Subglandular Placement).
+Working through the incision, Houston based Museum District Aesthetic Plastic Surgery will lift your breast tissue and skin to create a pocket, either underneath your chest wall muscle (Submuscular Placement) or directly behind the breast tissue (Subglandular Placement).
 The implants are then centered beneath your nipples.

 The breast implant is placed behind the chest wall muscle (pectoral muscle).
 This placement feels and looks more “natural” because the implant is further away from the skin.
 It may require a longer surgery and recovery period, but typically results in less capsular contracture (scar tissue formation), and easier imaging of the breast with mammography.